EchoMAV/EchoTherm-Daemon/README.md

 v4l2-ctl --list-devices  #find the device named EchoTherm: Video Loopback
 ```
 ### Using with Gstreamer
-The example below ingests the V4L source into a gstreamer pipeline and streams it to an IP address (RTP UDP) using the v4l2h264enc encoder element.
-The pipeline below was tested on a Raspberry Pi 4.
-Other embeddded systems may have other hardware optimized encoders, or other software encoders.
-The fields `{Device id}`, `{IP Address}` and `{Port}` should be changed for your use case.
-The bitrate below is shown at 2000 kbps (2000000 bps), and can also be changed for your use case.
+The example below ingests the V4L source into a gstreamer pipeline and streams it to an IP address (RTP UDP) using the x264enc encoder element.
+This encoding is compatible with common UAV Ground Control Software packages.
+The pipeline below was tested on a Raspberry Pi 4 for stability.
+Other devices may have hardware-optimized encoders, or other software encoders which will also work.
+The fields `{Device id}`, `{IP Address}`, `{Port}` and `{Bitrate}' should be changed for your use case.
+Typical bitrates are 500-1500 kbps, and can also be changed for your use case.
+Generally, you can use a low bitrate (500-1000 Kbps) with excellent results because of the small 320x256 frame size.
 ```
-gst-launch-1.0 v4l2src device={Device id} io-mode=mmap ! "video/x-raw,format=(string)I420,width=(int)320,height=(int)256,framerate=(fraction)27/1" ! v4l2h264enc extra-controls="controls,video_bitrate=2000000" ! "video/x-h264,level=(string)4.2" ! rtph264pay config-interval=1 pt=96 ! udpsink host={IP Address} port={Port} sync=false
+gst-launch-1.0 v4l2src device={Device id} ! videoconvert ! x264enc tune=zerolatency speed-preset=ultrafast bitrate={Bitrate in Kbps} ! rtph264pay config-interval=1 pt=96 ! udpsink host={IP ADddress} port={Port} sync=false
 ```

 ## Uninstall